hackoregon/archive-campaign-finance-SpatialDatabase/Docs/PostGIS-Setup.md

 After the download, the script unpacks the ZIP archives and imports them into the databases.
 You can ignore the ERROR messages this script generates.

-## Download the TIGER geocoder data.
+## Download the TIGER/Line® geocoder data.

 This is a three-step process.
 For more details, see [_PostGIS in Action, Second Edition_](http://www.manning.com/obe2/).